 As we age, our natural production of cholesterol increases.
 That means that seniors are at an increased risk of developing high cholesterol and, as such, suffering a heart attack or stroke.
 That’s why it’s essential to have your general practitioner monitor your cholesterol as you get older.

-Worried about high cholesterol?
+Worried?
 Contact Southport Metro Medical Centre today.
-Our general practitioners can test you for high cholesterol and help you with treatment plans to reduce your health risks.
+Our general practitioners can test you and help you with treatment plans to reduce your health risks.